 How Does Antivirus Software Work?

 Antivirus software usually works on one of two principles: Either it scans programs and files as they enter your device and compares them to known viruses, or it scans programs already on your device, looking for any suspicious behavior.
-In addition, most antivirus software features tools to either remove or quarantine the offending malware.
+Strong antivirus software, such as the ones we list below, do both.
+In addition, most antiviruses feature tools to either remove or quarantine offending malware.

 What Is Antivirus Software?